krishnamshah/QuantumComputingExperiments/README.md

 This experiment is crucial for understanding quantum parallelism and interference.

 ## Contributing
 Contributions to expand or improve the experiments are welcome!

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgments
 - Thanks to the Qiskit community and IBM for their extensive resources on quantum computing.

-# TODO
-- update README.md
-- create test for it.